Growing Beets in the Home Garden

 Beets come in many colors.
 The leaves and the roots can be eaten.
 Thin beet to give more room for the beetroots to grow and use the greens from the thinnings for beet greens.

 Like most annual vegetables, beets will grow faster in full sun, but they also will grow in semi-shade.
 Be certain that the garden bed in which you plant your beets has loose, well-drained soil that is free of roots and rocks and is dug at least a foot deep.
 Work as much compost into your soil as you can spare, but avoid manure, because this produces deformed roots.

 Beets do best in temperatures between 60-65 degrees so where summers are hot, plant beets for an early spring, fall, or winter crop.
 Direct seed your beets into the bed.
-For early spring crop, plant as soon as you can work the soil.
+For an early spring crop, plant as soon as you can work the soil.

 Dig a row about half an inch deep and sprinkle kelp powder down the row, then water thoroughly.
-Then place seeds in the row about two inches apart.
-Beet rows should be about about 6 inches apart and plant another crop between each row (see companions).
-Sprinkle a half inch of soil over the beets and firm soil around seeds.
+Then place the seeds in the row about two inches apart.
+Beet rows should be about 6 inches apart and plant another crop between each row (see companions).
+Sprinkle a half inch of soil over the beets and firm soil around the seeds.
 Now sprinkle kelp powder over planted beets and again water thoroughly.

-Plant beets successively (To plant successively means to plant a short row every so often over a period over a period of time) every two weeks until weather gets hot.
-Plant in the middle of the summer in shaded area for fall and winter crops.
+Plant beets successively (To plant successively means to plant a short row every so often over a period over a period of time) every two weeks until the weather gets hot.
+Plant in the middle of the summer in a shaded area for fall and winter crops.